TrooperLooper/Final_assesment/README.md

 A fun accessible game time tracker for users, games, and sessions.
 Track your playtime, view statistics, and compete on the leaderboard!

+This project was built as a backend school assignment at Sundsgården Folkhögskola in 2025.
+Focusing on RESTful API design, MongoDB integration, and TypeScript best practices.

+Registration & timetracking flow demonstration

 ![Registration flow demonstration](GameTimer_Register.gif)

+User statistics dashboard demonstration

 ![User statistics dashboard](GameTimer_Users_Stats.gif)